|Comparison||Compare with other hops|

-Some popular beer styles that make use of the Cardinal hop include IPA & Pale Ale.
+Some popular beer styles that make use of the Styrian Cardinal hop include IPA & Pale Ale.

 Styrian Cardinal Hop Substitutions

-If the Cardinal hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
+If the Styrian Cardinal hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
-However, we wanted to build a data-driven tool to find your Cardinal substitutions.
+However, we wanted to build a data-driven tool to find your Styrian Cardinal substitutions.

 There are no manually picked substitutions for this hop variety.
 You can instead use our tool that uses data to find similar hops.

 Is Styrian Cardinal available in lupulin powder?

-Unfortunately, there is no lupulin powder version of the Cardinal hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Unfortunately, there is no lupulin powder version of the Styrian Cardinal hop.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.